 Betterment charges an annual fee of 0.25% for the Digital plan.

 To get personal access to financial professionals, you need to have Betterment Premium.
 As mentioned before, this plan requires a minimum investment of $100,000.
-You have unlimited access to financial professionals and they will give you guidance on investments outside of Betterment.
+You have unlimited access to CERTIFIED FINANCIAL PLANNERS™ and they will give you guidance on investments outside of Betterment.
 This plan has an annual fee of 0.40%.

-Robinhood has made it a goal to create the most beginner friendly investing app out there.
+Robinhood has made it a goal to create the most beginner-friendly investing app out there.
 We would say they have done a great job at this.
-For complete beginners, this is the easiest app to get started with.
-They have invested a lot of money in user experience, so this is a very sleek and easy to use app.
+For complete beginners, this is the easiest brokerage account to get started with.
+They have invested a lot of money in user experience, so this is a very sleek and easy-to-use app.

 Buying and selling stocks and other assets is simple.
 After creating an account, here are the steps:

-One of the key differences between Betterment and Robinhood is the investments.
+One of the key differences between Betterment and Robinhood is the investment options.
 With Betterment, your money is automatically invested in a portfolio of ETFs.
 These funds hold stocks and bonds.
 You cannot pick and choose what you invest in.

 Robinhood Gold is the premium offering from Robinhood which costs $5 per month.
 If you use this service, you can get a margin account where you are investing with borrowed money.
 You will pay margin interest on the amount you borrow on top of the $5 fee to Robinhood for Gold.
 This also gives you access to a number of useful features, outlined below.

 This brokerage also offers a cash management account.
-This is a high yield online savings account.
-They will also be rolling out a checking account down the road.
-Currently, there is a waitlist for this feature.
+This is a high-yield online savings account.

 Just like other brokerages, Robinhood has jumped on the bandwagon of offering fractional shares.
 You can invest in shares of stocks and ETFs on the app in $1 increments instead of purchasing whole shares.
 This makes them competitive with other apps like M1 Finance.